 The jobs do not need to be full time jobs.
 Dixcart in Madeira operates Tempstaff, an employment agency which can supply appropriate members of staff.

 The overall tax benefits granted to companies licensed to operate in the Madeira International Business Centre are, however, capped at one of the following amounts:

 - 20.1% of the annual earnings before interest, tax and amortisation, OR

 Malta charges tax on the profits from other income at 35%, but where these profits are from trading and used to pay a dividend to the shareholder, the shareholder receives a 6/7ths refund of the corporation tax paid.
 This gives a net Malta tax rate of 5%.
 A 5/7ths refund is applicable for tax paid on profits from passive interest and royalties, giving an effective Malta tax rate of 10%.
 In some cases, due to Malta’s generous double tax relief system, tax on passive interest and royalties can be reduced further.

 The UK charges tax on profits from other income at the standard UK corporation tax rate.
-For the year commencing 1st April 2017 this is 19%, falling to 17% in 2020.
+This has been 19%, since 1st April 2017.

 If you require additional information regarding holding companies in Cyprus, Madeira, Malta or the UK, please contact Robert Homem, Carlos Santos, Sean Dowden or Laurence Binge.
 Alternatively please speak to your usual Dixcart contact.